Generative Engine Optimization (GEO): The Complete Guide for Marketers

 4. Factual Consistency Across the Web

-If your pricing appears differently on your site, on G2, and in a year-old press article, AI engines must choose which version to cite — and they frequently choose the wrong one.
-Inconsistency is a trust signal in the wrong direction.
-Audit your brand facts (pricing, founding year, team size, headquarters, product names) across every major source and correct discrepancies.
-Consistency signals that your information is reliable; inconsistency invites hallucination.
+When your pricing appears differently on your site, on G2, and in a two-year-old press article, AI engines face a conflict — and they frequently resolve it wrong.
+Inconsistency is a trust signal pointing in the wrong direction.
+Audit your brand facts: pricing, founding year, team size, headquarters, product names.
+Find every major source where they appear and correct the discrepancies.
+Consistency signals reliability.
+Inconsistency invites hallucination.
+This is one of the fastest fixes available because it's entirely within your control.

 5. Query-Answer Alignment

 AI engines are answer machines.
-They return content that most directly addresses the form of question asked.
-Content written to answer specific questions — “What is the best tool for tracking AI visibility?”, “How do I monitor brand mentions in ChatGPT?”, “What does X cost?” — gets cited at significantly higher rates than feature-focused marketing pages.
-The question structure matters: an FAQ framed as a direct question performs better than a paragraph containing the same information without that framing.
+Content written to answer a specific question — “What is the best tool for tracking AI visibility?”, “How do I monitor brand mentions in ChatGPT?”, “What does X cost?” — gets cited at significantly higher rates than feature-focused marketing pages.
+The structure matters too: an FAQ framed as a direct question outperforms a paragraph containing the same information without the question framing.
+Match the query pattern, not the keyword.

 6. Brand Entity Clarity